I started writing on Medium on March 25, 2018 after someone recommended I try publishing on Medium to drive traffic to This Online World.

 Final Thoughts

 At the end of the day, you can make money on Medium and also use the platform to promote your other websites/businesses.
+All it takes is some time, patience, and work (like everything else worth doing!)

 Once again, to learn more about how you can optimize your Medium profile and gain more claps, check out part 2 of this post!